Tuition and fees may vary by program of study, location and the number of enrolled credit hours.

 For information on options and costs or to change your USC meal plan, visit the USC Hospitality website.

 In 1970, USC students elected to assess themselves a mandatory fee each semester to support the Norman Topping Student Aid Fund, which provides scholarships for low-income students.

 For special fees and insurance related to study-abroad and other overseas programs, contact your school or department.

 Information on parking pass rates and settlement on citations is available at the USC Transportation Services website.

 A returned item fee of $25 is assessed for a check or electronic fund transfer returned by the bank for any reason, or if a bank cardholder disputes a card transaction.

 Student Programming Fee

 Undergraduates enrolled in six or more credit hours are assessed a student programming fee each semester.
-All graduate students, regardless of credit hours, pay a graduate student programming fee each semester, but those taking fewer than six credit hours may request a fee waiver.
+All graduate students, regardless of credit hours, pay a graduate student programming fee each semester.

 Student Services Fee

 Students attending classes on the University Park, Health Sciences or Downtown Los Angeles campuses are assessed a student services fee each semester.
 The current rates are listed in the Schedule of Classes.